chaitanya046/DentistApp/README.md

 - Update Button-> Reads XML file, fetches all patients list.
 After selecting a patient sets related patient's info to left panel.
 Enables updating patient's information.
 - Delete Button-> Reads XML file, fetches all patients list.
 Enables deleting a patient after selecting it.

+## Important Requirements
+1. All the text boxes should be binded for error checks
+2. Combobox items must be fetched from an enum.
+3. Business logic remains in diffrent project.